Ali-Traboulsi/eurisko_nodejs_challenge/README.md

 The app is structured in way that prevents redundant code and enhances reusability and code integrity and readability.

-|----_helpers
-|----_midleware
-|----accounts
-|----catUploads
-|----controllers
-|----itemUploads
-|----models
-|----services
+- _helpers
+- _midleware
+- accounts
+- catUploads
+- controllers
+- itemUploads
+- models
+- services

 #### _helpers:
 --------

-- contain files that define fucntions for various purposes it's use
+- contain files that define fucntions for various purposes including :
+	+ role-based authorization
+	+ mongodb connection
+	+